 Program Specific Questions

 - What are the differences between Tutorials, Labs, and Lectures?

 - Do I have to pay specific program fees?

 Residence Specific Questions

 - Where do residence students go for groceries?

 - How are roommates chosen?

 Even if the guide you’re speaking with doesn’t know the answer, they can get you in contact with the person who will.
 I always also suggest doing 2 tours if you can.
-First, a one-on-one with someone from the admissions office who can fully answer your questions.
+First, do a one-on-one with someone from the admissions office who can fully answer your questions.
 The second tour is on a special “Campus Day” run by admissions so that you can ask upperclassmen and program reps questions.
 This will offer great insight into the university.

 Your university experience is all about you.
 So go and visit each campus you’re thinking about applying to!
-You’ll never know if you found the right place unless you go out and try it out.
+You’ll never know if you found the right place unless you go and try it out.